"There comes a time when the cosmic tumblers have clicked into place,

 “You’re...”
 A hired thug has appeared, disconcertingly, beside me.
 “You’re telling me that the galaxy was made to deliver this message?
 Who is this?”

 He looks slightly amused.
 “More than that.
 It delivers a slightly different message everywhere.
 There is also presumably a time-sensitive aspect, because stars are always moving within the galaxy.
 We do not know if this changes the message after a given period, or whether races are only given a small ‘window’ -- say, a few tens of thousands of years -- in which to spot and act upon the message before it disappears.
 The whole business casts light on concepts of determinism and free will that are, to say the least...interesting."

-He hasn’t even responded to my threat, and nor has the goon, who puts down a bowl of soup and a glass of water and vanishes, which makes me flinch.
+The goon puts down a bowl of soup and a glass of water and vanishes, which makes me flinch.
 The soup smells delicious.
 I sigh.
 He presumably could have teleported a bowl of soup and a glass of water in here without the goon, but that wouldn’t have demonstrated his control over me as effectively.

 “This is all fascinating --” people usually say this in condescension; I was fascinated “-- but it’s just a spin on tablets in the desert.
 How did you know this code was there to find?
 How did you know 4.3 was a key?”

 “Actually, we were told.
 Evidently the others got tired of waiting for us to figure it out.
 It is fortunate that I was there to act on the information.”